langchain-ai/langchain/templates/rag-pinecone-rerank/README.md

-# RAG - Pinecone - Rerank
+# RAG - Pinecone - rerank

 This template performs RAG using `Pinecone` and `OpenAI` along with [Cohere to perform re-ranking](https://txt.cohere.com/rerank/) on returned documents.